-How can small businesses can protect their assets from becoming collateral damage in a cyberattack?
+How can small businesses protect their assets from becoming collateral damage in a cyberattack?

-Large enterprises and international corporations are shining targets for hackers to gaze upon.
-From industrial espionage to ransomware, data theft is the obvious jackpot for the majority of malicious parties.
+Large enterprises and international corporations are shining targets for hackers.
+From industrial espionage to ransomware, data theft is an obvious jackpot for malicious parties.

-While much attention is paid to enterprise threats and risk management, there is little spoken about the risks to the thousands of small companies surrounding the locations of big corporations.
-This is extremely problematic when considering that many small and mid-sized businesses are now at risk of cyberattack simply by being geographically situated close to a Fortune 500.
+We pay plenty of attention to enterprise threats and risk management.
+But we need to speak up about about the risks to the thousands of small companies surrounding the big corporations.
+This is extremely problematic.
+Especially considering that many small and mid-sized businesses are now at risk of cyberattack simply by being geographically situated close to a Fortune 500.

-Collateral damage is a term most often used to describe unintentional damage inflicted on an unintended target during war.
-Today, the phrase has real-world implications outside of physical combat.
-In fact, collateral damage in the cybersecurity industry defines situations in which malicious characters take aim at a big target (i.e. an enterprise), and incidentally find that while the main target is difficult to infiltrate, the smaller companies surrounding it are easy prey to breach.
-Ironic, because from an attackers’ perspective, there is no such thing as an unintended target, as all outcomes are considered an intended opportunity.
+The cybersecurity industry defines collateral damage as situations where malicious characters take aim at a big target (i.e. an enterprise), but find it too hard to breach; so they focus on surrounding. smaller companies instead.
+Ironic, because from an attackers’ perspective, there is no such thing as an unintended target, as all outcomes are an intended opportunity.